hackle/blog-rust/raw/parsec-aoc.md

 unexpected "b"
 expecting "alice"
 ```

-Ah, we get an error.
-It's confusing - the code clearly instructs to "parse either an 'alice' or an 'alba'", but it fails as soon as "alice" fails, without trying "alba".
+Ah, we get an error, which is confusing - the code clearly instructs to "parse either an 'alice' or an 'alba'", but it fails as soon as "alice" fails, without trying "alba".
 This is not how "or" normally works.
 How come?

 This has to do with how `Parsec` *consumes* input *char by char*.
-For `string "alice"`, it consumes `'a'`, and fails at `'b'`; despite its "or" semantics, `<|>` does not back-track to the beginning for `"alba"`.
+For `string "alice"`, it consumes `"al"`, and fails at `'b'`; despite its "or" semantics, `<|>` does not back-track to the beginning for `"alba"`.
 Like many, I found this baffling if not also frustrating.

-To tell `Parsec` to start from the beginning, we can use `try`.
+This creates the need for "back-tracking", for the parser to go back by two letters and parse `"alba"` from the beginning.
+To tell `Parsec` to do that, we use `try`.

 ```haskell
 ghci> parse (try (string "alice") <|> string "alba") "(any source)" "alba" Right "alba"
 ```

-`try p1` will not *consume* any input in the case of failure, this is otherwise referred to as "back-tracking".
+`try (string "alice")` will not *consume* any input in the case of failure, it starts over for `string "alba"` by going *backwards*, hence "back-tracking".

 This behaviour may also be described as "to tell `Parsec` to *undo* parsing `string "alice"`".
 However I find this view imperative, and does not accurately reflect how `try` (or parser combinators in general) works.
 More of this at the end.

 ## Shared Separator

-The same issue is better disguised with separators.
+This issue may lay in ambush.
+For example, separators.

 Again we start with the happy path: digits separated by commas. `sepBy` seems the perfect combinator for this scenario.

 ```haskell
 ghci> parse (digit `sepBy` char ',') "(any source)" "1,2,3,9" Right "1239"
 ```

 Pretty intuitive stuff.
-What about "commas-separated digits followed by letters"?
+What about "comma-separated digits followed by letters"?

 ```haskell
 ghci> parse (digit `sepBy` char ',' <> letter `sepBy` char ',') "(any source)" "1,2,3,9,a,b,c,d"